TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * ServiceAccount
 * ValidatingAdmissionWebhook

-#### Clusters created on February 23, 2021 or later for the Pangyo region; clusters created on February 18, 2021 or later for the Pyeongchon region
+The following applies to clusters created on February 23, 2021 or later for the Pangyo region and clusters created on February 18, 2021 or later for the Pyeongchon region.

 * DefaultStorageClass
 * DefaultTolerationSeconds